What’s the difference between much, many and a lot?

 - plenty, a great/considerable number, a large/fair amount, numerous, a great deal

-- loads, heaps, a pile/piles, stacks, tons, mountains, more … than one can poke a stick at
+- loads, a pile/piles, stacks, tons, mountains, more … than you can poke a stick at